3dreamengine/3DreamEngine/index.md

 If the automatic thumbnail generator is enabled (true by default), this will be done automatically, but the first load will be without thumbnail.

-# data structures
-Here is a list of internat data structures.
-The `.mat` files for example use the same structure of materials.

-## object

-## subobject

-## material

 # Shaders
 The shader is constructed based on its base shader and additional/optional shader modules.
 There are basic default shaders and modules present, so this chapter is advanced usage.